 General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union and the European Economic Area.
 It became enforceable on 25 May 2018.

 Hugo is a static site generator.
 By using Hugo you are already standing on very solid ground.
 Static HTML files on disk are much easier to reason about compared to server and database driven web sites.

-But even static websites can integrate with external services, so from version 0.41, Hugo provides a Privacy Config that covers the relevant built-in templates.
+But even static websites can integrate with external services, so from version 0.41, Hugo provides a privacy configuration that covers the relevant built-in templates.

 These settings have their defaults setting set to off, i.e. how it worked before Hugo 0.41.
 You must do your own evaluation of your site and apply the appropriate settings.